-What’s the big deal about 2″ Wide, 5/8″ thick White Oak flooring you ask?
-It turns out that if you go to most mainstream flooring outlets, including places like Home Depot and Lumber Liquidators, the narrowest width hardwood flooring you’re likely to find is 2- 1/4″, and it won’t be 5/8″ thick.
+What’s the big deal about 2″ Wide, 1/2″ thick White Oak flooring you ask?
+It turns out that if you go to most mainstream flooring outlets, including places like Home Depot and Lumber Liquidators, the narrowest width hardwood flooring you’re likely to find is 2- 1/4″, and it won’t be 1/2″ thick.
 If you’re a regular reader of HomeFixated, you won’t be surprised that the notion of putting hardwood flooring a full 1/4″ wider and 1/8″ thicker than the original vintage flooring in our house was a distressing idea to contemplate.
 Oh, and be sure to read the Editor’s Update at the end of the article for more recent info.

 I of course played it off like I was just curious about the sample, and then proceeded to lay down in the parking lot and throw a concrete kicking tantrum that would have impressed my two year old.
 Actually I just cried and moved on.
-OK, honestly, I just let loose a series of rapid-fire profanities that started with a certain female parental figure.
-I then decided I needed to share my painful 1/4″ and 1/8″ tragedy, in the hopes I might spare one of you from being subjected to a similar bitter ending.
-So, if you have a historic home with 2″ wide, 5/8″ thick white oak flooring, please know matching hardwood flooring does exist and is available, however, expect to hunt for it.
+OK, honestly, I just let loose a series of rapid-fire profanities.
+I then decided I needed to share my painful 1/4″ tragedy, in the hopes I might spare one of you from being subjected to a similar bitter ending.
+So, if you have a historic home with 2″ wide, 1/2″ thick white oak flooring, please know matching hardwood flooring does exist and is available, however, expect to hunt for it.
 GoldenStateFlooring.com offers this size for a little over $3 a square foot.
 Tom Duffy Co also sells it, but only to the trade.
 If you’re having trouble finding it, try to find a similar hardwood floor distributor in your area and they can probably track it down for you.
 Keep the faith and stay authentic!